johnmckay-reward/explore-ni/SECURITY_SUMMARY_EPIC11.md

 ## Overview

-This document provides a security analysis of the Epic 11 implementation, which includes a comprehensive regression test suite for the Explore NI MVP.
+This document provides a security analysis of the Epic 11 implementation, which includes a comprehensive regression test suite for the NI Experiences MVP.

 ## Changes Made